MrCrypPrivacy/Auditra/README.md

 ./linux/uninstall.sh
 ```

-This never touches your wallets, trade history, notes, or rules — only
+This never touches your wallets, trade history, notes, or rules, only
 the program itself.
 Pass `--with-data` if you also want to wipe those.

 ## Data and privacy